 In St. Paul and San Diego, accommodations for students with documented disabilities are set up through the Office of Disability Services.
-For further information or to request services, contact Kathy McGillivray, director, at 651.635.8759.
+For further information or to request services, call 651.635.8759.

 At Seminary of the East, students should contact Cheryl Gregg, associate dean, at 215.659.1000, ext.
 15.